bacardi55/pimaton/README.md

 The principle is simple, it takes picture when triggered (configurable number), then generate a picture with all the taken pictures that can be printed (optional) or send somewhere (not developed yet)

 The main goals of Pimaton are:
-- To be simple (goal is to be installable via Pip soon)
+- To be simple and instable quickly on a raspberrypi (goal is to be installable via Pip soon)
 - To be configurable ([check the config file](assets/default_config.yaml) to see all options, but number of images and their sizes can be changed.
 Even the background of the generated picture can be customized by using a template image based.
-- To run either on CLI (still with camera preview thanks to PiCamera) or via a GUI (if X installed)
+- To run either on CLI (still with camera preview thanks to PiCamera) or via a GUI (if X installed, will run a TK app in fullscreen mode)
 - To be triggered either via keyboard or via GPIO (if like me you want to plug an big arcade button :))
 - If there is an internet connection:
   - To sync pictures on a web servers